Hmlynch/CRM_Group_Project/README.md

 -Made Sign-In & Sign-Up forms mobile accessible
 -Added a "success" form to sign-up page
 -Worked with the group to link the pages together

+*We also didn't use any bootstrap to complete this project.
+We wanted to challenge ourselves and practice the knowleddge we had learned thus far to create a website without taking shortcuts.